Legal Notices

 Nursing

-(Also visit the Nursing Program page)
+(Also visit the Nursing Program page and the Professional License Disclosure)

 Colorado participates in the Nurse Licensure Compact (NLC) meaning Nurses can practice in other NLC states.
 The NUR program trains nursing students to obtain a Colorado State Nursing License.
 Once a graduate receives the Colorado State license they may then practice in the following states: AL, AZ, AR, CO, DE, FL, GA, ID, IN, IA, KS, KY, LA, ME, MD, MS, MO, MT, NE, NH, NM, NC, ND, OK, SC, SD, TN, TX, UT, VA, WA, WI, WY.